 The therapeutic recreation specialization prepares students to meet the challenges of outpatient- and community-based health care service delivery.
 An MA in therapeutic recreation also includes preparation to teach therapeutic recreation in an undergraduate curriculum as an adjunct instructor or lecturer.
 The program stresses research and business skills that will enable graduates to find the best jobs in the field.

 Therapeutic recreation specialists are increasingly called upon to deliver preventive outpatient services, such as programs designed to prevent secondary impairments in persons with disabilities (e.g., arthritis exercise to manage pain, fall prevention for older adults); education for individuals with negative lifestyle habits (e.g., smoking, substance abuse); programs designed to restore meaning and purpose to life following traumatic events (e.g., following a spinal cord injury); and initiatives to help communities and businesses make services accessible to persons with disabilities.

-Iowa's therapeutic recreation program emphasizes business skills and innovation in delivery of services.
-Economics and Financing (169:252) and classes in entrepreneurship and new business formation prepare students to enter the workforce ready to build therapeutic recreation businesses that are self-supporting or profitable.
-Graduation with a MA in therapeutic recreation can make the student eligible to sit for the national certification examination in therapeutic recreation (a graduate practicum is also required to meet certification sitting requirements).
+Graduation with an MA in therapeutic recreation can make the student eligible to sit for the national certification examination in therapeutic recreation (a graduate practicum is also required to meet certification sitting requirements).